Summary

 viewNameRepoOrViewNameyes Long-TermThe name of the view of the file.
 RepoOrViewName is a scalar.

-For this returned datatype, you can get information on the file, such as when it was created and last modified and by whom.
-More important to this mutation, you can use the labels parameter to get a list of labels associated with the file, in case you want to add some or remove more.
+For the results, you can get information on the file, such as when it was created and last modified and by whom.
+More important to this mutation, you can use labels to get a list of labels associated with the file, in case you want to add some or remove more.

 ParameterTypeRequiredDefaultStabilityDescription